sheva/PeopleSimplePreferences/README.md

 ## Tests

 I use JUnit for unit tests and JBehave for application-level tests.
 Build & test:

     mvn clean test integration-test

-View the results of JBehave tests go to "target/jbehave/view/reports.html".
+View the results of JBehave tests goto "target/jbehave/view/reports.html".

 ## Docs

 Swagger.io used to build RESTful API documentation.
 Build the docs:

     mvn compile